-- Turn the Control Knob to a lower setting, 10% to 100% chlorine production level.
-(See "Power Meter" in the next section) - 2.
+- 1. Turn the Control Knob to a lower setting, 10% to 100% chlorine production level.
+See "Power Meter" in the next section for more details. - 2.
 Decrease run time as necessary.

 Winterizing

 Just like the pool plumbing, freezing may damage the system's Cell and Flow Sensor.
 If severe or extended periods of freezing temperatures are possible, drain all water from the pump, filter, and supply and return lines before any freezing conditions occur.